bugzmanov/cleancode-critique/src/chapter_36.md

 - Relies on non-deterministic behavior (e.g., random number generation, system clock)
 - Throws exception (which can alter the program's control flow in unexpected ways)

 Pure functions—those without side effects—are easier to reason about, test, and reuse.
-They work like black boxes: given the same inputs, they always produce the same outputs, with no hidden dependencies or interactions.
+Like mathematical functions, they produce the same outputs given the same inputs, with no hidden interactions.

-However, the example provided in Clean Code is somewhat incomplete and misses critical aspects.
+Martin's example misses critical issues:

 <div class="book-quote">
 "Consider, for example, the seemingly innocuous function in Listing 3-6.
 This function uses a standard algorithm to match a userName to a password.